 The DLD Project

-The DLD Project is an impact focussed, innovative social enterprise founded to elevate awareness and understanding of DLD in Australia.
+The DLD Project is an impact focused, innovative social enterprise founded to elevate awareness and understanding of DLD in Australia.
 Extensive and evolving research confirms what works best for people with DLD but unfortunately, these learnings and insights sit in the hands of a few.
 The DLD Project, addresses these roadblocks by providing an online platform that distributes evidence-based, DLD specific information, resources, and training for families, educators, and therapists.
 You can access The DLD Project website here.